cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ---

-It looks like nothing has changed.
-Starport only created a message, but you did not yet implement what actions the chain should undertake when it receives this message.
-That's what you'll take care of in the [next section](./create-handling.md).
+It looks like nothing changed.
+Starport only created a message, but you have not yet implemented what actions the chain should undertake when it receives this message.
+That is what you will take care of in the [next section](./create-handling.md).

 ## Next up

 Starport separates concerns into different files.
-The most relevant file for you at this point is `x/checkers/keeper/msg_server_create_game.go` which is created once.
+The most relevant file for you at this point is `x/checkers/keeper/msg_server_create_game.go`, which is created once.
 You need to code in the creation of the game proper in this file:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/keeper/msg_server_create_game.go#L10-L17]
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {